skip to content

 Biography

-Songzan Xu (徐頌贊) is working towards his Ph.D. in the Faculty of Divinity.
-Before joining Cambridge, he obtained his BA in Chinese Literature and MA in Religious Studies.
-He is studying the interactions between Watchman Nee's theology/church movement and American Evangelical/Charismatic movements in Los Angeles, and exploring the way World Christianity is conceptualized through the multidirectional missionary flows.
+Samuel Songzan Xu (徐頌贊) is a PhD candidate in Theology and Religious Studies.
+Before pursuing his doctoral studies, he obtained a BA in Chinese Linguistic Literature and an MA in Religious Studies.
+His research centres on the interactions between Watchman Nee’s theology and church movement with American Evangelical/Charismatic movements in Los Angeles and New York, while also examining how World Christianity and Contextual Theology are conceptualised through multi-directional missionary flows.

 Research